 The term "modifiable risk factors," is a way to group some of the unhealthy behaviors people engage in that can increase their risk for developing a chronic disease.

-The Diabetes, Heart Disease & Stroke Prevention and Control Program works with the Tobacco Prevention and Control Program whenever possible to achieve a common goal of reduceing tobacco use and exposure to secondhand smoke.
+The Chronic Disease Prevention Program works with the Tobacco Prevention and Control Program whenever possible to achieve a common goal of reducing tobacco use and exposure to secondhand smoke.
 To learn more about tobacco and other substance abuse prevention efforts, click here.
 You can also visit the Wyoming Quit Tobacco Program page to learn about ways to quit tobacco.

 Additionally, the program uses its funding to address poor nutrition and physical inactivity by looking at the environment, systems, and policies that can help or hurt health.
 In collaboration with the Wyoming Department of Education, the program seeks to promote evidence based nutrition and physical activity strategies for children from preschool through high school.
 For more information on new USDA guidelines for all foods in schools or other nutrition resources go to htttp://www.fns.usda.gov